How to Remove Your Signature from a Ballot Initiative

 The statement must be received by the county clerk no later than the specific deadline, which is often 5 p.m. on the first business day after 90 calendar days from the day the clerk posts your name online, or an even earlier deadline specified in the law.

-Submit a signed statement: You must submit a written statement, signed by you, to your county clerk.
+You must submit a written statement, signed by you, to your county clerk.
+That written request must include;

-Physical delivery: Do not submit the statement by electronic means unless the Lieutenant Governor has established a specific electronic process for this purpose.
+Do not submit the statement by electronic means unless the Lieutenant Governor has established a specific electronic process for this purpose.
 The statement must be delivered in person or by mail.

-Meet the deadline: The statement must be received by the county clerk by the applicable deadline.
+· the first business day that is at least 45 calendar days after the day on which the lieutenant governor posts the voter's name under Subsection 20A-7-207(2).The statement must be received by the county clerk by the applicable deadline.
 The most common deadline is 5 p.m. on the first business day that is at least 90 days after the day the county clerk posts your name on the Lieutenant Governor's website.

 Other deadlines: Be sure to check the specific deadlines for the initiative you signed, as there may be other, earlier deadlines, especially closer to an election date.